emanmhmd/Ui-Api-Testing-by-Cypress/README.md

-This is a demo test using cypress
+This is a demo test using Cypress
 __________________________________
 The test contains the following cases to valid different parts in the website:
 1-Test login with valid coordinates